-If you're getting someone else's mail, check the reasons below to get help.
+If you get someone else's mail, check the reasons below to get help.

 If you still think the message was meant for someone else, contact the sender to let them know they mistyped the email address.

-If you get lots of messages addressed to someone else, check if someone is accidentally forwarding their mail to you.
+If you get lots of messages addressed to someone else, check if someone accidentally forwards their mail to you.